inko-lang/inko/notes/assignments.md

 Instance variables are variables that are available to an instance of a class.
 These are the same as "class instance variables" in Smalltalk and "instance variables" in Ruby.
-Similar to regular variables one must use `let` to assign a variable:dyn

-    let @number = 10
+Because instance variables are defined in a class' body (opposed to in a method) there's no need to use `let` to assign a value to the variable.
+For example:

+    class Person {
+        @name: String

+        def construct() {
+            @name = 'something'
+        }
+    }

 Unlike regular variables an instance variable must be prefixed by a `@` to distinguish it from a local variable.

-The mutability rules of local variables also apply to instance variables:

-    let mut @number = 10

-    @number = 20

-Instance variables are always private, thus you can not assign them from the outside of an instance.
+Unlike local variables you can not use the `mut` keyword for instance variables as mutability of these variables is inherited from the instance of a class.
+That is, instance variables are only mutable if the instance itself has been declared mutable.

 ## Dynamic Variable Assignments